bdfpplinsinga/child/README.md

 # parent

-This is a Parent themes
+This is a child theme themes